 Engineering Math This course will provide a preview of Engineering Mathematics at Penn.
 It is customized to interface with Penn's Engineering Calculus sequence.
 The course begins with an overview of what Mathematics is and is good for, and then will split into single-variable and multi-variable tracks depending on student backgrounds.
 Everything is designed to show how the Mathematics will be relevant to the many types of Engineering majors available at Penn.
 Students will come out of the course ready for any mathematical challenges and better-informed about what Engineering at Penn means.
 ENGINEERING Engineering Mechanics This course covers classical physics as applied to the kinematics and dynamics of static and of moving bodies.
 It begins with a description of position, velocity and acceleration (kinematics), and explores how these concepts can be used to describe and understand the motion of a particle through space.
 The course then addresses the question of what causes motion (dynamics), and this leads to the concept of force.
 The connection between kinematics and dynamics is then made through Newton's three laws of motion and, specifically, through the vector equation, F = ma.
 The remainder of the course discusses various applications of these ideas.
 Engineering Lab This course is a four-week multi-disciplinary orientation in the School of Engineering and Applied Science.
-Each academic department will present an overview of the course requirements, along with careers and research opportunities.
-Each overview will be followed by a lab to reflect the academic experience of that discipline.
+A series of lab modules will bring students up to speed with basics of electronics, mechanical design, and other areas of engineering.
+In addition, each academic department will present an overview of the course requirements, along with careers and research opportunities.
 The class will culminate in a final project, integrating mechanical and electrical engineering, as well as computer science.
 Programming The course will give students experience in designing, writing, and debugging basic programs in Java.
 Students will be introduced to the fundamentals of programming with variables, data types, control flow, and functions.
 The assignments will allow students the opportunity to solve real problems using their new skills in programming.